- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

-Let us take a step back to fully analyze the ridiculousness of S/4HANA as the fastest growing product in SAP’s history.
+Let us take a step back to thoroughly analyze the ridiculousness of S/4HANA as the fastest growing product in SAP’s history.
 For S/4HANA to be the fastest adopted application in SAP’s history, it would have to outpace R/3 in the 1990s.
 This is the product that made SAP what it is today.
-S/4HANA has an extremely small number of go-lives.
+S/4HANA has a tiny number of go-lives.

 So isn’t SAP’s claim impossible?

-You see, we don’t stop at calling an obvious lie a “pink elephant.”
-So while Paul did more than most who write about SAP, Paul is clearly concerned about publishing material that is too critical of SAP.
+You see, we don’t stop at calling a blatant lie a “pink elephant.”
+So while Paul did more than most who write about SAP, Paul is concerned about publishing material that is too critical of SAP.
 And this is most likely for career reasons.
 We don’t shy away from writing what the research says on SAP.

 Let us be sure to keep count.

 The first ad hominem was that the article was fake news.
-Actually, I want to address this issue.
-A trusted contact who reviewed this article pointed out that Bärbel Winkler never directly calls the Brightwork layoff article fake news, but the effect of constantly associating the article with fake news is such guilt by association, that I do not see the distinction.
-Bärbel Winkler it seems is trying to have it both ways by setting an overall framework where she creates the association, but then gives herself a way out, but being able to say “well I never actually said it.”
+I want to address this issue.
+A trusted contact who reviewed this article pointed out that Bärbel Winkler never directly calls the Brightwork layoff article fake news.
+But the effect of continually associating the material with fake news is such guilt by association, that I do not see the distinction.
+Bärbel Winkler, it seems, is trying to have it both ways by setting an overall framework where she creates the association but then gives herself a way out, but being able to say “well I never actually said it.”
 So there is no reason for me to accept this underhanded tactic.
 Bärbel Winkler is clearly of the mind that the article is fake news.

 The second was that the article seemed to have emotional language.
 The third was that the article seems conspiratorial.